Creating and sending invitation emails

 5. Click “Send” to send the invite immediately

-Event managers can use the “Invitation status” filter when sending additional invitation emails to exclude anyone who has already been invited.
+Event managers can use the “Invitation status” filter when sending additional invitation emails to exclude anyone already invited.

 Registration process for invitees

-When attendees are invited to an event, their “Accept Invite” button forces them to proceed with a single booking, even if group booking is allowed in the event.
+When attendees are invited to an event, their “Accept Invite” button forces them to proceed with a single booking, even if group booking is allowed.

 If a booker wants to register on behalf of a group, they should be provided with the standard ‘event URL’.